MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 # 12. `Vec<Option<T>>` vs. `Vec<T>`

-> "I got, I got, I got, I got options" – _Pitbull_, before writing his Polars plugins
+> "I got, I got, I got, I got options" – _Pitbull_, before writing his first Polars plugin

-One situation you might encounter when developing plugins or working with Polars in Rust is to decide whether to return a `Vec<T>` or a `Vec<Option<T>>`.
-A `Vec<Option<T>>` often seems like a good idea, as it's able to represent __invalid__ values without you having to resort to hacky workarounds.
-However, it does take its toll.
-It's easy to see how with a small example, not even related to Polars:
+In the plugins we're looked at so far, we typically created an iterator of `Option`s and let Polars collect it into a `ChunkedArray`.
+Sometimes, however, you need to store intermediate values in a `Vec`.
+You might be tempted to make it a `Vec<Option<T>>`, where missing values are `None` and present values are `Some`...

+🛑 BUT WAIT!

+Did you know that `Vec<Option<i32>>` occupies twice as much memory as `Vec<i32>`?
+Let's prove it:

 ```rust
 use std::mem::size_of_val;